Are Prince Harry And Meghan Markle Moving In Together At Kensington Palace?

 A post shared by Kensington Palace (@kensingtonroyal) on

-So far, no one from the royal family has made comment on Prince Harry and Meghan Markle’s relationship status or their plans to move in to the Kensington Palace apartment together.
+So far, no one from the royal family has made a comment on Prince Harry and Meghan Markle’s relationship status or their plans to move in to the Kensington Palace apartment together.
 Instead, the issue has been called a ‘private matter,” leaving many to assume that the renovations are being completed so that Harry and Meghan can move take up residence soon.

 Prince Harry ‘to move girlfriend Meghan Markle into Kensington Palace apartment – and he’s in a hurry’ https://t.co/5LunJS3z7N pic.twitter.com/0aOXdnhIGp